Janet Weiss: Sleater-Kinney

 Weiss started playing with Corin Tucker and Carrie Brownstein in Sleater-Kinney in 1996, after seeing them play a show.
-Tucker and Brownstein then played her a new song they were working on at the time, "Dig Me Out."
+Tucker and Brownstein then played her a new song they were working on at the time, "Dig Me Out".
 Her bandmates later said that she made up a beat so solid "you could practically bang your head against it."
 Weiss eventually became the band's drummer; she was the fourth in the band's history.
 Brownstein has described Weiss as "one of the most musically intelligent people I know" and "certainly the most musically gifted member of the band, the one with the largest musical lexicon and sphere from which to draw influence and reference."

 On July 1, 2019, Sleater-Kinney announced via social media that Weiss would be leaving the group and would not be joining their upcoming fall tour.
 Weiss said that the band was taking a "new direction" and that it was time for her to exit.

 Quasi

-Weiss and Sam Coomes formed Quasi in 1993, and the band has remained active both as a duo and a trio, featuring Joanna Bolme from 2007-2011, for the past 20 years.
+Weiss and Sam Coomes formed Quasi in 1993, and the band has remained active both as a duo and a trio, featuring Joanna Bolme from 2007 to 2011, for the past 30+ years.